Last updated: May 30, 2022

 Creandum uses so-called cookies on our websites.
 A cookie is a small text file sent from a website to your web browser.
 The cookie cannot identify you personally, but only the web browser that is installed on your computer and the web browser you use when visiting the webpage.
 Cookies save information from your web browser about your use of the website and is used to optimize your use of the website, e.g. to provide you with relevant and customised advertisement/marketing.

 Creandum uses session cookies and permanent cookies.
 A session cookie is sent to your computer so that the webpages can function properly during your visit and is erased when you close down your web browser.
 The function of a session cookie is for example that it is activated when you return to a previously visited part of the website and thus facilitates your navigation on the website.
 A permanent cookie, on the other hand, is stored in your web browser and thus allows a web page to recognise your computer’s IP address even if you turn off your computer or log out between visits.
-The cookie is stored for up to six months and is then deleted.
+The cookie is stored for up to two years and is then deleted.

 You can easily refrain from allowing Creandum’s websites to store cookies on your computer with a setting in your web browser, including blocking cookies or erasing any cookies stored on your computer.
 Please note that if you choose to not allow cookies, some functionality on the websites may cease to function properly and some services may not be provided.
 How you erase or change the settings for cookies is stated in the instructions to your web browser or in the utility function that usually is available in the web browser.